 LA’s own Deorro makes dirty electro hip-shakers with a strong Dutch influence.
 If you’re looking to see the best dancing in Vegas, definitely check out Deorro’s dates.
 His dance-floor concoctions are the ideal tonic for those who want to pop it like no one’s watching.

 Major Lazer is as close as EDM gets to world music.
 Specifically, world music of the booty-poppin’ variety.
 Collaborators Diplo, Jillionaire and Walshy Fire represent the 2010s version of Anglo-American cooperation, scouring the Caribbean and Latin America for musical styles to imperialize.
 Their music is thumping, filthy and sexy.
 Respected statisticians estimate that 35 percent of Major Lazer concert attendees get it on during the show (statistics entirely made up).

 Remember when you couldn’t leave your house without hearing the phrase, “I just came to say hello”?
 That was Martin Solveig’s fault.
 He gets the nod here because of his absolutely infectious desire to have a good time.
 Watch his music videos.
 In “Hello,” he somehow manages to play tennis against Bob Sinclar (who proves himself a formidable player) before Novak Djokovic and Gaël Monfils show up.
 A couple years late on this, but hilarious nonetheless.

-Michael Nissenbaum is a lawyer by day (and night), and a writer by night (and day).
-You can follow him on Twitter @gnarsenbaum.
+This post is written by Michael Nissenbaum, a lawyer by day (and night), and a writer by night (and day).